|

 Hospital; Holmes's Rooms)

-Story: Sebastian visits his father, Sherlock
+Story: Sebastian visits his father,

-Holmes, in Sussex, having been summoned from
+Sherlock Holmes, in Sussex, having been summoned

-University in Heidelberg by his uncle Mycroft.
+from University in Heidelberg by his uncle

-Mycroft sends Sebastian to America to investigate a
+Mycroft.
+Mycroft sends Sebastian to America to

-cabal that has financial interests in the
+investigate a cabal that has financial interests

-Sebastian learns about his mother, and receives a
+leaves, Sebastian learns about his mother, and

-and finds himself romantically entangled with a
+romantically entangled with a princess.
+Back in

-princess.
-Back in England Holmes is being followed.
+England Holmes is being followed.

 Within hours of meeting his contact in